izzetemredemir/ProxyBrokerApi/README.md

 # ProxyBrokerApi
-ProxyBrokeApi is an api service for ProxyBroker.
+ProxyBrokerApi is an api service for ProxyBroker.
 It provides checked http-https proxies.
 It returns every time different proxy and keeps them in used-proxies.txt It uses Python3.6 + ProxyBroker , Flast-restful api .

 ## Features